-Whistleblower complaint on Ukraine call has been declassified, GOP lawmaker says
+Whistleblower complaint has been declassified and contains no 'surprises,' GOP lawmaker says

 And the Trump reelection campaign and GOP announced they had raised a combined $5 million in just 24 hours.

+Trump on Wednesday also called for transparency "from Joe Biden and his son Hunter on the millions of dollars that have been quickly and easily taken out of Ukraine and China."

+Joe Biden has acknowledged on camera that, when he was vice president, he successfully pressured Ukraine to fire its top prosecutor, Viktor Shokin, who was investigating the natural gas firm Burisma Holdings — where Hunter Biden was on the board.
+Shokin himself had separately been accused of corruption.

-Meanwhile, political scientist Ian Bremmer said the real scandal wasn't Biden's pressure to get rid of Shokin, but Hunter Biden's lucrative business work in Ukraine.
+After Trump spoke, political scientist Ian Bremmer said the real scandal wasn't Biden's pressure to get rid of Shokin, but Hunter Biden's lucrative business work in Ukraine.

 Hunter Biden took a key position at Burisma shortly after Joe Biden visited Ukraine in 2014 and pushed officials there to greatly increase natural gas production.
 Hunter made tens of thousands of dollars a month but had no relevant credentials.